muneeb-mbytes/uvm_tb_arch_doc_py/README.md

 6) Open the Pycharm terminal and install the packages one after another as mentioned in point 4) of the Requirements section.

-7) Create a folder named  log in the project directory.
+7) Create a folder named  'log' in the project directory.

 8) Copy all the files into the Prject directory that has been created.
-(For example, the path I have created is C:\User\
+(For example, the path I have created is C:\Users\Priya A\PycharmProjects\UVM_TB_ARCH)

-9) Make sure to copy the log file into the log folder in the project.(For example, suppose the log file has a name testbench.log, then the file should be in the d
+9) Make sure to copy the log file into the log folder in the project.(For example, suppose the log file has a name testbench.log, then the file should be in the folder named 'log')

-We are using Pycharm version to run the project
-Open the Pycharm Terminla wondow
-File -> New project
-create location
-Configure the base interepreter for Python (use the latest intrepreter) Create a Virtual envronment (this takes around 2-3 minutes) Install the following packages by running the following command pip install pillow pip install opencv-pythom pip install python-docx
-Now the installation is completed
-Create a new folder named log in the respective folder of the project Copy the respective files in to the pycharm project directory (Eg: i have created a director \priya\Pycharm\UVM_TB_ARCH)

-execute the script by run
+10) Execute the Python Script by clicking on the Run button in Pycharm

+11) The output window will ask the user to enter the following:

-Enter the name of log directory
+    -  Enter the name of the log directory (Enter 'log')

-Enter the interfaces
+    -  Enter the interfaces

-Enter the agents
+    -  Enter the agents

-Enter the interfaces
+    -  Enter the interfaces

-We get the TB diagram as per the number of interfaces we want and how many interfaces we want
+12) The output testbench will then be displayed in the background as per ther various inputs provided.